-(c) Notice to Terminate Tenancy.
-Owners shall provide tenants written notice for any no-fault just cause eviction as defined in Civil Code Section 1946.2(b)(2) no less than ninety (90) days from the date of tenancy termination, unless the eviction is required by an order issued by a government agency and necessitates vacating the residential property in a time sensitive manner.
+- (a) Notice to Terminate Tenancy.
+Owners shall provide tenants written notice of the relocation assistance available to the tenant pursuant to Section 19.71.050 for any no-fault just cause eviction as defined in Civil Code Section 1946.2(b)(2) no less than thirty (30) days prior to the issuance of a notice of termination, unless the eviction is required by an order issued by a government agency and necessitates vacating the residential real property in a time sensitive manner. - (b) An owner's failure to strictly comply with this section shall render the notice of termination void.